PikaTimer/PikaTimer/README.md

 PikaTimer is a JavaFX based race timing application.
 Named after the American Pika that is often found at high altitudes where the need for simple, easy to use race timing application was born.
 Because at 14,000 ft, you want things to be simple.

-It will be released under the GPLv3 Open Source license (just as soon as I get around to updating all of the copyrigt notices)
+The entire system is released under the GPLv3 Open Source license

 Initial support will be for RFID Timing System based readers (http://rfidtiming.com/), but there is nothing preventing the system from being able to read from from other timing systems in the future.